-If you’re building a web app you might be wondering what’s the best stack for custom web applications.
-If you’re evaluating tech to use in your project, you’ll find some helpful information in this post.
+If you’re building a web app, you might be wondering “What’s the best stack for custom web applications?”.
+If you’re evaluating web app stacks to use in your project, you’ll find some helpful information in this post.

 Developing a custom web application is a big decision for any company.
-Today’s advanced tools and frameworks have made it easier than ever before to do.
+However, today’s advanced tools and frameworks have made it easier than ever before to do.

-Before picking your web application tech stack you must first think about your end goals and walk through outlining your requirements.
+Before picking your web application technology stack, you must first think about your end goals and walk through outlining your requirements.
 Read on to find out what other considerations are important to help you pick the right web application tech stack.